tytydraco/yessleep/out/She_Wasnt_A_Nurse_Part_3.md

 “Oh hey again.”
 This time she looked me directly in the eyes.
 This was it.
 This was my future made manifest.
-I waited, not saying anything until I was close enough to her, that I could say my winning line in at a normal volume.
+I waited, not saying anything until I was close enough to her, that I could say my winning line.